πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 • scanf return value and error handling

-printf — Display a String
+printf — Print a String

-\n is a special escape sequence that means "newline."
+\n is an escape sequence meaning "newline."

 printf("Hello World!\n"); // Print a string